Backup and DR

 Further reading Cloning vs Image Backup: When you Need What?

-There are three options to recover a system from an image backup.
+There are three options to recover a system from an image-based backup.
 You can recover only selected files, selected partitions excluding the operating system, or recover the full system if you don’t have the operating system installed.

-The recovery of individual files and folders from the system image is called file-level or granular restore.
+The recovery of individual files and folders from the system image backup is called file-level or granular restore.
 It often saves the day when you need to recover only one file without downloading the whole image from the failed machine.

 Further reading How to Recover Individual File from Image-Based Backup